-Wandering around Kazimierz, Jewish District, you will inevitably stop and admire the few still-standing synagogues.
-Beautiful and full of history, most of them now act as museums or galleries.
-Of the two still offering services, the Remuh Synagogue is the smallest yet most active, the other one being the Tempel Synagogue on Miodowa Street.
+As you wander around Kazimierz, in the Jewish District, you will inevitably stop and admire the few synagogues.
+Although beautiful and full of history, most of them now act as museums or galleries.
+In fact, there are just two still offering services.
+These are the Remuh Synagogue, which is the smallest and most active.
+The other is the Temple Synagogue on Miodowa Street.

-The Remuh Synagogue was built in the early 1550s in the Renaissance style.
-Its plain limestone walls contribute to an air of simplicity and elegance.
-It was named after Rabbi Moses Isserles Auerbach, or “Son of Israel”, which is abbreviated in Hebrew as ReMA, or Remu, and known locally as the Remuh.
-He was famous for his writings on religion and law, to name but a few, and was said to be a miracle worker.
-Your knowledgeable guide might tell you more about his work.
-Visiting the interior, you can contemplate the original, magnificent Ark dating back to 1558 and the chair where Remuh used to pray, kept empty.
+The early 1550’s saw the building of the Remuh Synagogue in the Renaissance style.
+As you can see, plain limestone walls contribute to an air of simplicity and elegance.
+It’s name is after Rabbi Moses Isserles Auerbach, or “Son of Israel”.
+Abbreviated in Hebrew as “ReMA”, or “Remu”, and known locally as the “Remuh”.
+He was famous for his writings on religion and law.
+Apparently he was also a miracle worker.
+Your knowledgeable guide will tell you more about his work.
+As you gaze around whilst standing in the interior, you can contemplate the original and magnificent Ark which dates back to 1558 along with the empty chair where Remuh was said to be praying.

 Remuh Synagogue Info